cosmo0/retropie-arcade-overlays/README.md

 Please see [credits](CREDITS.md) to check out the awesome original packs I picked from.
 I did mostly nothing except move files around and mess with config files.
 If you think these overlays are good, please go thank the original authors.

+If one of your file is here and you want me to remove it, or want to be credited, please [file an issue](https://github.com/cosmo0/retropie-arcade-overlays/issues).

 ## Contents

 Compilation of arcade overlays for many games.